 - The mission of Brunswick Community College, a public, two-year educational institution, chartered in 1979 and centrally located in Brunswick County, North Carolina, is to provide accessible and affordable programs and services that meet the educational and cultural needs of the community and to provide opportunities for individuals to be successful.

-- The teacher population of 112 teachers has grown by 14% over five years.
+- The teacher population of 112 teachers has stayed relatively flat over five years.

 |Brunswick Community College||(NC) Community College Avg.|

 |Institution Level||At least 2 but less than 4 years||At least 2 but less than 4 years|